On Darmon's program for the generalized Fermat equation, I: Introduction

 \paragraph*{\bf Modularity} A remarkable feature of Darmon's Frey varieties is that they share some Galois structures.
 In particular, in \cite[p.
 433]{DarmonDuke} there is a diagram describing the possibility of propagating modularity among them once suitable modularity lifting theorems become available.
 We will make this idea work in our setting.
 Indeed, let $J_r$ be the Jacobian of Kraus' hyperelliptic curve~$C_r(a,b)$; it has dimension~$(r-1)/2$ and becomes of $\GL_2$-type over $K = \Q(\zeta_r)^+$.
 From the relation mentioned above between~$J_r$ and Darmon's Frey variety for signature $(p,p,r)$ we first show that the residual representation $\rhobar_{J_r,\Fp_r} : G_K \to \GL_2(\F_r)$ arises on an elliptic curve and descends to~$G_\Q = \Gal(\Qbar/\Q)$.
 Here~\(\Fp_r\) is the unique prime ideal above~\(r\) in~\(K\).
 Secondly, we show it is absolutely irreducible when restricted to~\(\Gal(\Qbar/\Q(\zeta_r))\), allowing us to apply Serre's conjecture, cyclic base change and modularity lifting theorems to conclude modularity of~$J_r/K$.

 \paragraph*{\bf The conductor} A very useful advantage of Kraus' hyperelliptic curves is that we can successfully compute their conductors.
 Let $J_r$ be as above.
 We are interested in the conductor of the $2$-dimensional $p$-adic Galois representations~$\rho_{J_r,\Fp}$ attached to~$J_r/K$.
 This is known to be related to the conductor of~$J_r/K$.
-The recent remarkable work~\cite{DDMM-local, DDMM-types,best2020users} goes a long way using `cluster pictures' to determine the latter, but it is insufficient for us as it does not apply in even residual characteristic; an additional complication is that we need to determine conductors for varying $a,b,c$.
+The recent work \cite{FreyConductor} goes a long way using `cluster pictures' to determine the latter, but it is insufficient for us as it does not apply in residual characteristic $2$.
 Our approach to determine the conductor at a prime~$\Fq$ in $K$ works uniformly independently of the residual characteristic of~$\Fq$ as follows.
 Using explicit calculations with Weierstrass models of hyperelliptic curves we first determine the minimal ramification degree at~$\Fq$ of a field $L/K_\Fq$ where $J_r$ becomes semistable at~$\Fq$.
-Then, we pin down which local type at~\(\Fq\) for~\(\rho_{J_r,\Fp}\) is compatible with the field $L$ and then apply the well known conductor formulas for such representations.
+Then, we pin down which local type at~\(\Fq\) for~\(\rho_{J_r,\Fp}\) is compatible with the field $L$ and then apply the well-known conductor formulas for such representations.

 \paragraph*{\bf Irreducibility} Let~$\Fp$ a prime ideal in~$K$ above a rational prime~$p$.
 To apply level lowering results to the residual representation~$\rhobar_{J_r,\Fp}$ attached to $J_r/K$ we first need to show it is irreducible.
 Our method for computing the conductor gives an exact description of the local representations $\rhobar_{J_r,\Fp}|_{D_{\Fq}}$, where $\Fq \mid q \neq p$ is a prime in~$K$ and~\(D_\Fq\) is a decomposition group at~\(\Fq\).
 If such a local representation is supercuspidal then irreducibility holds locally already, otherwise, if we have a principal series we show irreducibility for large enough~$p$.